AheheXx1982/wenxin/src/content/blog/crypto-news/recovery-after-500b-crash-sets-stage-for-q4-rebound-crypto-daybook-americas.md

 The recovery has been tentative so far; the dominance of 比特币 remains elevated at about 58.45%, down modestly from recent highs, which implies altcoins may still lag as capital piles back into safer large-cap names.

-The big winner of Monday&#x27;s recovery was synthetix (SNX), which rose by more than 12Derivatives PositioningThe BTC futures 市场 has stabilized after a volatile period.
+The big winner of Monday&#x27;s recovery was synthetix (SNX), which rose by more than 120% ahead of a crypto 交易 competition that will see it potentially start up perpetual wars with HyperLiquid.

+Derivatives PositioningThe BTC futures 市场 has stabilized after a volatile period.
 Open interest, which had dropped from $33 billion to $23 billion over the weekend, has now settled at around $26 billion.
 Similarly, the 3-month annualized basis has rebounded to the 6-7% range, after dipping to 4-5% over the weekend, indicating that the bullish sentiment has largely returned.
 However, funding rates remain a key area of divergence; while Bybit and Hyperliquid have settled around 10%, Binance&#x27;s rate is negative.

 The BTC options 市场 is showing a renewed bullish lean.
 The 24-hour Put/Call Volume has shifted to be more in favor of calls, now at over 56%.
 Additionally, the 1-week 25 Delta Skew has risen to 2.5% after a period of flatness.
 These metrics indicate a 市场 with increasing demand for bullish exposure and upside protection, reflecting a shift away from the recent cautious neutrality.